danfuzz/samizdat/doc/samizdat-0.md

 ### Uniqlet

 A `uniqlet` is a bit of an odd duck.
 Uniqlets are opaque, except that no uniqlet is equal to any other uniqlet.
-In practice, uniqlets are used to help bridge the divide between data and not-data, with one of the main not-data things in the system being functions.
+In practice, uniqlets are used to help bridge the divide between data and not-data, with some of the main not-data sorts of things in the system being functions.

 Uniqlets are written as simply `@@`.
 Each mention of `@@` refers to a different value.